AAI-510-group-2/final-project/README.md

 **Installation/Setup**

-To process the movie dataset and then apply model training techniques on it, download the finalProject_AAI510.ipynb file and load it into colab (https://colab.research.google.com/)
+To process the AI jobs dataset and then apply model training techniques on it, download the finalProject_AAI510.ipynb file and load it into colab (https://colab.research.google.com/)

 Then download the dataset which can be found at (https://www.kaggle.com/datasets/bismasajjad/global-ai-job-market-and-salary-trends-2025).